NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 The main change required by the content-addressed model is that we can’t know the output paths of a derivation before building it.

-This means that the Derivations as they are produced by the evaluator can’t either know their output path, nor explicitely refer to their dependencies by their output path.
+This means that the Nix evaluator doesn’t know the output paths of the dependencies it manipulates (it *could* know them if they are already built, but that would be a blatant purity hole), so these derivations can’t neither embed their own output path, nor explicitely refer to their dependencies by their output path.

 ### Output mappings